Nezura 1964: Production

-On December 7, 2020, Takuya Imahori and Michiaki Watanabe was announced as the film's composers.
+On December 7, 2020, Takuya Imahori and Michiaki Watanabe were announced as the film's composers.

+The plot focused on the production of Giant Horde Beast Nezura before the Gamera franchise, and various members of film crews and casts have previously participated in Gamera productions.
+Its theme song Nezura March by Mach Fumiake (jp) was also a homage to Gamera March (ja).

 Release

 Theatrical

 Nezura 1964 was first released in Tokyo released on December 19, 2020.
 A month later, it was released nationwide on January 16, 2021.

 Home media

 The film was released to DVD in Japan in January 2021 and will soon be released in North America by SRS Cinema.